openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

 .. _course_enrollments Endpoint:

 *******************************
-The course_enrollments Endpoint
+course_enrollments Endpoint
 *******************************

-POST calls to the ``coures_enrollments`` endpoint enroll a learner in a specified course run.
+POST calls to the ``course_enrollments`` endpoint enroll learners in specified course runs.
+Calls to this endpoint require the enterprise's UUID, which is assigned to the enterprise by your edX account representatlve.

 ===================
 Method and Endpoint